celery/celery/docs/userguide/routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The point with this feature is to hide the complex AMQP protocol for users
 with only basic needs.
-However, you may still be interested in how these queues
+However — you may still be interested in how these queues
 are defined.

 A queue named ``"video"`` will be created with the following settings: